Skip to main content

 Principal, staff, everyone at the Norwegian Academy of Music, and most importantly, dear students.

 Today, something significant is happening.
 It is the grand opening of the academic year.
-These days in August are without a doubt my favorite days as the Minister of Research and Higher Education.
+These days in August are without a doubt my favourite days as the Minister of Research and Higher Education.
 It’s like New Year's Eve, May 17th, and a birthday all at the same time.

 For higher education is nothing without students.
 The students are our past, our present, and our future.
 And those of you gathered here today, you are the future of music.